PROJECT LAUNCH

 3rd year CAP student at Dizangue center

-Training young people in careers in agriculture
+Training young people in agriculture

-The context in Ivory Coast and Cameroon
+The context in Africa

 The vision of the program